Postrediori/GameOfLifeGpu/README.md

 ## Introduction

-This project uses GPU to evaluate Conay's Game of Life.
+This project uses GPU to evaluate cellular automata of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 The calculations of the next generaion of the cellular autamata are made with the fragment shader and the evaluation result is caught with frame buffers.

 ![Screenshot on Windows](images/GameOfLifeWin2.png)